Guidance notes for applications

 All successful candidates for permanent or fixed term contracts more than 12 months serve a 6 month probationary period.
 All successful candidates for fixed term contracts of 12 months or less serve a 3 month probationary period.

-South Cambridgeshire District Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
-We expect all Council employees and Councillors to share this commitment.
+We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+We expect all of our employees and Councillors to share this commitment.

 Applicants who do not receive an acknowledgement within 3 weeks of the closing date (or by the interview date if sooner) may assume that, on this occasion, their application has not been successful.